FourFourTwo’s 100 Best Football Stadiums in the World: No.7

 Hope and despair

-Dortmund had a plan for a no-nonsense, functional and pre-fabricated ground that could hold 53,600.
+Dortmund came up with a plan for a no-nonsense, functional and pre-fabricated ground that could hold 53,600.
 The DFB was underwhelmed

 To understand why this is the case – and why the ground's perfect simplicity is by and large an accident – you have to go back to the mid-1960s.
 At that time, Borussia were one of the best teams on the continent.
 They had just become the first German club to win a European trophy, defeating Bill Shankly's Liverpool in the 1966 Cup Winners' Cup Final.